 Do you have a clear vision of where you want to be in your career?
 Setting career goals is not only beneficial for your personal growth but also for your professional development.
 If you want to be a part of the high achievers, we’ve highlighted 60+ smart goal examples you should set.

 In the workforce today, employees are becoming more intentional about their growth.
 They set development goals to increase their productivity and help them and their managers evaluate and track progress in their next performance review.
-With these goals, employees can develop new personal and professional skills that do not only make them better employees but great individuals outside of work too.
+With these professional goals, employees can develop new personal and professional skills that not only make them better employees but great individuals outside of work too.

 On most occasions, goal setting is a collaborative process between managers and employees.
 Managers act as guides to help them achieve their goals.

 Whether or not you choose to do it all alone, we have outlined a comprehensive list of career goals examples you should set before the next performance review.

 Why are self-performance review goals so important?

 Why should you do a self-performance review?
 A self-performance review is not only a requirement from your employer but also a valuable opportunity for your own professional development.
 When it comes to setting self-performance review goals, it's important to keep in mind the benefits that can come from this exercise.
 By establishing clear objectives, employees can be motivated to push themselves to reach their full potential.

 Additionally, setting these goals can help to make self-assessment exercises more productive and transparent since employees will have a clear understanding of what they need to accomplish.
 Finally, by targeting weak points for improvement, employees can work to become more well-rounded and effective in their roles.